Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Modified the BOM file fixer to output an XLS file instead of a CSV file.
 The omega symbol (for ohms) is properly handled from XLS files, it is not from CSV files.

+Removed all the unknown PC104 signals.
+The LTM doesn't have them, it has other things, will need clarification.

+Rework board layout some more, finish up temporary PC104 assignments.